hphilpotts/recipesme-react-spa/README.md

 By passing a object instance of a `Notification` class (imported from `snackbarHelper.js`) into `showSnackbar()`, and making changes to `Notifier`, I am now able to reuse notifications and the `showSnackbar` function across the app.
 The object passed in takes a `type` property which defines the appearance of the snackbar notification, and a `message` property that provides the notificaiton content.

+I've refactored the user feedback components significantly - now using just two: a `Notifier` and a `Notification` (rather than distinct components for each notification type as before).
+I have also renamed a lot of variables and directories for clarity - now referring to 'notification(s)' and 'user feedback' rather than the more obscurely named 'snackbar'... which would make no sense to anyone unfamiliar with the MUI component referenced.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.